-This course is approved by the Institute of Mathematics and its Applications and enables you to apply for Chartered Mathematician status following graduation.
+This course is approved by the Institute of Mathematics and its Applications to meet the educational requirements of Chartered Mathematician status.

 You may choose to carry out a summer placement in an area such as modelling or forecasting in order to gain an insight into industry and gain valuable experience.

 Alternatively, you can opt to take the five-year version of this course, incorporating a year in industry.
 You will be given advice and support for finding the ideal placement, as well writing a CV and interview skills, by our dedicated placements officer.